Mulch: The Fifth Principle of Xeriscape

 Weed barriers may include plastic, permeable landscape cloth, newspaper, or cardboard.
 We suggest no weed barrier at all beneath your mulch layer in home landscapes – no matter the kind of mulch – since it tends to create more problems than it solves.

 Plastic is a no-go altogether for a number of reasons.
-It doesn’t allow plant roots to grow sufficiently, it heats up the soil, it keeps out ground-nesting beneficial pollinators and insects, and it prevents moisture and air from getting into the soil to support the healthy soil microbes.
-Landscape cloth, though initially a permeable cloth, over the seasons, fibers fill with sediment, dirt, and debris and it ends up creating a non-permeable layer between the mulch and the soil, again leaving soil beneath starved for air and moisture and creating an environment for weeds to germinate on top of the cloth.
+It doesn’t allow plant roots to grow sufficiently, it heats up the soil, it keeps out beneficial ground-nesting pollinators, and it prevents moisture and air from getting into the soil.
+The fibers in landscape cloth, though initially permeable, fill with sediment, dirt, and debris and end up creating a non-permeable layer between the mulch and the soil.
+Not only leaving the soil beneath starved for air and moisture, but also creating an environment for weeds to germinate on top of the cloth.
 See this video about the issues with landscape cloth.

-Weed barriers may prove beneficial in very small sections like lining the ground beneath pathways, but they shouldn’t be used in large areas where you want plant zones to thrive.
+Weed barriers may prove beneficial in very small sections of your yard.
+They can be helpful for things like lining the ground beneath pathways, but they shouldn’t be used in large areas where you want plants to thrive.

 Sources and Other Resources: